mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Authentication compromise: Ghost users and impersonations

 One important feature of MLS is that all
-Members know which other clients are in the group at all times.
+Members know which other members are in the group at all times.
 If all Members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.

-Beware though, the link between the cryptographic identity of the client and the real identity of the End User is important.
 Details about how to verify the identity of a client depend on the MLS Credential type used.
 For example, cryptographic verification of credentials can be largely performed autonomously on the clients for the `x509`